ElliNet13/eedex-ui/README.md

 on Windows:
 - start cmd or powershell **as administrator**
 - clone the repository
+- If you are starting from source because Windows is not supported, use `git checkout <last release version>`
 - `nvm install`
 - `nvm use`
 - `npm run install-windows`